joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 ## So it's a Panacea (cure-all)?

-Don't get me wrong, I'm really excited about this idea, and I think it could really move the needle on humanity's progress.
+Don't get me wrong, I'm really excited about this idea, and I think it could significantly move the needle on humanity's progress.

 That being said, there *will* be new issues (and probably old ones).
 This is just a concept sketch.
-Here are *some* areas I think we will run into problems:
+Here are just some of the areas I think we will run into problems:

 - How do we convert a broad work into atomic notes?
 What do we do with the leftover fragments?
 - How do you search for duplicates?